-- Office Space Agency in Shared Space Analysis of base period expenditures and the budget estimate must contain these elements: - o Total cost of space to the agency; - Basis of proration; - o Locations where CLIA staff are housed; and - Estimate of square feet allocated to all State programs and those used by CLIA personnel.
+- f.
+Office Space Agency in Shared Space - Analysis of base period expenditures and the budget estimate must contain these elements: - i.
+Total cost of space to the agency; - ii.
+Basis of proration; - iii.
+Locations where CLIA staff are housed; and - iv.
+Estimate of square feet allocated to all State programs and those used by CLIA personnel.